maklinger/maklinger.github.io/_pages/about.md

 I am a Postdoctoral Researcher at the Anton Pannekoek Institute for Astronomy of the University of Amsterdam within the research group of [Sera Markoff](https://www.seramarkoff.com/).
 After finishing my PhD at DESY Zeuthen, close to Berlin, with a focus on the afterglows of Gamma-Ray Bursts (GRBs), I am now diving into the physics of the plasma around black holes, aiming to improve our description of multimessenger physics in the general relativistic magneto-hydrodynamic simulations (GRMHD).
 I really enjoy the connection between observations and theory in astrophysics!

+In summer 2024 I got married and changed my surname from Klinger to Klinger-Plaisier.

 One exciting result of my PhD is the [publication](https://arxiv.org/abs/2312.13371) of the [AM³ code](https://gitlab.desy.de/am3/am3)!
 If you are interested in lepto-hadronic radiation modelling - check it out!